Quadratic Chabauty for modular curves: Algorithms and examples: Examples

 We compute the rational points on two genus~2 curves $C_{188}$ and $C_{161}$ considered in~\cite{FLSSSW}.
 In both cases, the Jacobian of $C_N$ is an optimal quotient of $J_0(N)$, so it has real multiplication and Picard number~2.
 The Mordell--Weil ranks are both~2 as well, and the rational torsion subgroup is trivial.
 In~\cite{FLSSSW} empirical evidence was presented that the full conjecture of Birch and Swinnerton-Dyer holds for both Jacobians.
 The curves themselves have good reduction away from $N$.

 So far, all curves whose rational points were computed via quadratic Chabauty had trivial contributions away from $p$, except for the bielliptic examples in~\cite{BD18,BD19}.
 However, for those examples it was possible to find the local contributions away from $p$ by relating them to local heights on the elliptic quotients.
 In the examples presented here, we compute these contributions using Theorem~\ref{thm:BeD}.
 As discussed in~\S\ref{subsec:betts_dogra}, we do not have a general algorithm for the action induced by an endomorphism on \'etale cohomology.
-Nevertheless, we show below that we can sometimes derive sufficient information from Theorem~\ref{thm:BeD} to pin down the local contributions precisely, by computing the local heights at $p$ for known rational points and by exploiting the bilinearity of the global height pairing.
+Nevertheless, we show below that we can sometimes derive sufficient information from Theorem~\ref{thm:BeD} to pin down the local contributions precisely, by computing the local heights at $p=3$ for the known rational points and by exploiting the bilinearity of the global height pairing.

 We include these examples to illustrate the practicality of our algorithms.
 However, we note that the rational points on both curves can be computed by combining covering collections with elliptic curve Chabauty.
-For $C_{188}$ this was pointed out to us by Nils Bruin, and for $C_{161}$, this computation is due to Bars, Gonzalez, and Xarles~\cite{BGX20}.
+For $C_{188}$ this was pointed out to us by Nils Bruin, and for $C_{161}$, this computation is due to Bars, Gonz\'{a}lez, and Xarles~\cite{BGX20}.

 \begin{Example} We first consider the genus 2 curve